OluwadareLab/TADMaster/README.md

 $ chmod +x TADMaster.sh
 $./TADMaster.sh
 ```
+* Running this script with this settings should take less than a minute.
 * Once completed, TADMaster will generate all outputs in the output path, `job_path` directory, that the user identified.
 * TADMaster  also generates a `Read.me` file that describes the output file structure and organization.